Helpful Answers to the Most Frequently Asked Questions

 What type of mobile device will work with Mobile Deposit?

-Reliance Bank’s Mobile Deposit is available on iPhone 3GS, 4, 4S, 5 and 6; and Android models.
+Reliance Bank’s Mobile Deposit is available on iPhone models higher than 6; and Android models.
 The phone’s camera must have a resolution of 2 megapixels or higher.

 How can I view the checks I have deposited and how long are they available to be viewed?